-Under Prakas 264, workers in the relevant sectors will be entitled to the following new minimum wage:
+Under Prakas 264, workers in the relevant sectors were entitled to:

 - For regular workers, USD 194 per month.

 - For probationary workers, USD 192 per month.

 Prakas 264 set the minimum wage in Cambodia for piece-rate workers.
 For such workers, the pay rate is to be determined based on their level of production and, in case such production gives rise to a higher pay rate than the minimum wage in Cambodia, the workers will be entitled to such a higher amount.